tesonet/frontend-party/README.md

-# Lead frontend developer task
+# Senior frontend developer task

 If you found this task it means we are looking for you!